Emrik-North/JotunnBackpacks/README.md

 # JötunnBackpacks

 This mod introduces two backpack models (thanks to CinnaBunn!) to the game.
 You can open them with a hotkey (_i_ by default) and store items in them.
+It's an expansion on Aedenthorn's [BackpackRedux](https://www.nexusmods.com/valheim/mods/1333) mod, and it relies heavily on their precursor work.

 (todo image)